 If you are unable to access your calculator using the built-in Administrator account, the problem is mainly because of a security measure that restricts user access to privileged accounts such as the Local Administrator to protect the Windows OS from malicious user actions.

-Method 1: Enable Admin Approval Mode
+Solution #1: Enable Admin Mode

 Step 1: Press the Windows key + R simultaneously to open the Run dialog.